 Our goal in this paper is to take significant steps toward a system that fulfills these criteria.
 We seek methods that are able to detect a diverse and general set of network anomalies, and to do so with high detection rate and low false alarm rate.
-Furthermore, rather than classifying anomalies into a set of classes defined a priori, we seek to mine the anomalies from the data, by discovering and interpreting the patterns present in network-wide traffic.
+Furthermore, rather than classifying anomalies into a set of classes defined a priori, we seek to mine the anomalies from the data, by discovering and interpreting the patterns present in the set of detected anomalies.

 Our work begins with the observation that despite their diversity, most traffic anomalies share a common characteristic: they induce a change in distributional aspects of packet header fields (i.e., source and destination addresses and ports; for brevity in what follows, these are called traffic features).
 For example, a DOS attack, regardless of its volume, will cause the distribution of traffic by destination addresses to be concentrated on the victim address.
 Similarly, a scan for a vulnerable port (network scan) will have a dispersed distribution for destination addresses, and a skewed distribution for destination ports that is concentrated on the vulnerable port being scanned.
-Even anomalies such as worms might be detectable as a change in the distributional aspect of traffic features if
+Even anomalies such as worms might be detectable as a change in the distributional aspect of traffic features if observed at a high aggregation level, i.e. network wide.
+Our thesis is that examining distributions of traffic features yields considerable diagnostic power in both detection and classification of a large set of anomalies.